mauritssilvis/challenges/java/basic_java_project_cli/README.md

 #### 2.1.1 file not found

-Since class names can be specified using both slashes and dots, one may be tempted to also use dots in paths to Java source files:
+Since class names can be specified using both slashes and dots, one may be tempted to also use dots in paths to Java source files in calls to the Java compiler:

 ```shell
 javac src.nl.mauritssilvis.challenges.java.cli.general.projects.basic.Main.java
 ```

-Such a command will, however, result in an error of the form:
+Such commands will, however, result in an error of the form:

 ```text
 error: file not found: src.nl.mauritssilvis.challenges.java.cli.general.projects.basic.Main.java